slonigiraf/whitepaper/ENG.md

 _Denis Reshetov / E-mail:_ [_reshetovdenis@gmail.com_](mailto:reshetovdenis@gmail.com) _/ Telegram:_ [_@denisreshetov_](https://t.me/denisreshetov)

 ## Annotation
 Reputation is the cornerstone of economic life and is essential for the fast growth.
+Here I describe a novel approach to reputation digitalization that is discrimination resistant, simplifies hiring process and revolutionize education in schools, universities and at companies.

 Recommendation letters is a well-known decentralized approach to manage reputation that has proven to be effective and stable for more than centuries.

-A referee issues recommendation about a worker that can be shown to an employer during interview.
+A referee issues recommendation about a worker that can be shown to an employer during an interview.
 Unfortunately such traditional recommendation letter lacks responsibility of the referee.
 An evil referee can issue a fake recommendation that will damage the employer.
 This fact limits usage of recommendations during hiring and leads to an excess of time that workers and HR specialists spend on job interviews: the same skills are reexamined multiple times in different companies just because employers can't fully trust referees.

 I propose to split a person's reputation on two parts to solve this problem and make recommendations fake resistant.

 The reputation of a person should consist of two parts:

 - Electronic recommendations letters issued about the person, backed by referees SLON balance
 - SLON token balance of the person as a referee

 With such approach employer can slash SLON tokens of evil referee if a worker lacks skills mentioned in a recommendation letter.
 Employer can sell such SLON tokens on an open market to compensate HR specialist time lost for reexamining of fake recommendation.

+There is a probability that the good referee will be pennalized in case if the worker will forget skills mentioned at the recommendation.
+As in insurance business model the worker should pay a premium to the referee, otherwise the referee will always lose money in long term.

+The described scheme was initially developed at Slonigiraf private school to motivate teachers work well and eventually leaded to a p2p-learing model: every student can be mentor and issue a recommendation about his mentee, the mentee pays the mentor for teaching and issuing a recommendation.
+The senior teacher buys recommendation letters about mentees by providing them A-grades (or money).
+It seems that such approach can be a great option to rebuild all types of education.

-The proposed system is resistant to Big brother surveillance and any discrimination:
+The proposed reputation system is resistant to Big brother surveillance and any discrimination:

 - All recommendation letters are stored privately on personal devices and showed only to organizations that the person trust
 - SLON token balance doesn't show if person is good or bad, accounts are anonymous and a person can have multiple accounts to store SLON tokens.